 How to Save on Probate Costs

-While some fees are unavoidable, there are several strategic ways to reduce the overall financial burden on an estate.
+While some fees are unavoidable, there are several strategic ways to reduce the overall financial impact on an estate.

 1. The "Small Estate" Shortcut

-For simple estates—where there is a clear will, no property to sell, and no disputes—handling the application yourself can save thousands in legal fees.
-You will still pay the court filing fees, but you avoid the 1-5% solicitor commission.
+For simple estates—where there is a clear will, no property to sell, and no disputes—handling the filing yourself, or hiring an attorney for limited tasks only, can save thousands.
+You will still pay court filing fees, but you can avoid a percentage-based attorney fee.

 3. Immediate Asset Transfer

 Assets that have a "Payable on Death" (POD) or "Transfer on Death" (TOD) designation bypass probate entirely.
 This is common for bank accounts and life insurance policies.
-To learn how to handle these accounts, see our guide on Accessing Deceased Bank Account (Practical Steps and Documents).
+To learn how to handle these accounts, see our guide on notifying banks after a death.

-You don't have to hire a solicitor for the entire process.
-Many professionals offer "Grant only" services, where they obtain the legal paperwork but leave the administrative tasks (like Cancelling Subscriptions After Death) to the family.
+You don't have to hire an attorney for the entire process.
+Many estate attorneys offer "unbundled" or limited-scope services, where they prepare the court filings but leave routine administrative tasks (like cancelling subscriptions and closing online accounts) to the family.

 Common Mistakes to Avoid

-- Forgetting "Zombie" Assets: These are small, recurring costs like subscriptions or old pensions.
-If left unmanaged, they drain the estate's cash while probate drags on.
+- Forgetting "zombie" assets: Small, recurring costs like subscriptions or dormant accounts drain the estate's cash while probate drags on.

-- Incorrect Valuations: Underestimating property or jewelry values to save on tax can lead to "Investigation Fees" and heavy fines from tax authorities that far outweigh the initial savings.
+- Incorrect valuations: Underestimating property or valuables to reduce tax exposure can trigger audits and penalties that far outweigh the initial savings.

 Frequently Asked Questions